justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 Cyclone uses flat closures - objects that contain a single function reference and a vector of free variables.
 This is a more efficient representation than an environment as only a single vector lookup is required to read any of the free variables.

-Mutated variables must be added to a pair (called a "cell") by a separate compilation pass executed prior to closure conversion.
+Mutated variables are not directly supported by flat closures and must be added to a pair (called a "cell") by a separate compilation pass prior to closure conversion.

 Cyclone's closure conversion is based on code from Marc Feeley's 90 minute Scheme->C compiler and Matt Might's Scheme->C compiler.